 The Division of Arts, Culture, and Creative Economy, together with the Faculty of Fine and Applied Arts, Khon Kaen University (KKU), led by Assistant Professor Suksanti Wangwan, Assistant to the President for Arts, Culture, and Creative Economy, Dr. Keran Wang, Lecturer in Dance, Faculty of Fine and Applied Arts, and a 15-member ‘Khon Modindaeng’ team, participated in the promotion of Thai arts and culture at the Hainan Free Trade Port – ASEAN Intangible Cultural Heritage Week 2025.
-The event took place from 6 to 18 December 2025 in Hainan Province, People’s Republic of China.
+The event was held from 6 to 18 December 2025 in Hainan Province, People’s Republic of China.

 Assistant Professor Suksanti Wangwan stated that this participation represents a significant step for Khon Kaen University in presenting the cultural identity of the Isan region on an international stage.
 It also provides an opportunity to build collaborative networks in art, performance, and the creative economy among Thailand, China, and ASEAN.
 This collaboration is expected to lead to the development of joint academic work, research, and student exchange programmes between the two countries through co-developed curricula, strengthening the potential of Thai youth for future international careers.